 What I’m looking For:

-ACTION ADVENTURE, COMEDY, HORROR, THRILLER, FANTASY, DRAMA, SCI-FI, ANIMATION, and BIOGRAPHICAL content in the FEATURE FILM and SCRIPTED TV/MINISERIES, and TV MOVIE OF THE WEEK format.
+ACTION ADVENTURE, COMEDY, HORROR, HISTORICAL, FANTASY, DRAMA, SCI-FI, ANIMATION, and BIOGRAPHICAL content in the FEATURE FILM and SCRIPTED TV/MINISERIES, and TV MOVIE OF THE WEEK format.

 Michael Chamoy is a former development executive and television writer.
 He has extensive experience working on superhero and sci-fi properties and credits his success on an understanding of story structure and refined commercial taste.